-We have made significant progress in our efforts to preserve and improve our liquidity, including cost reductions, the sale of under-utilized assets and facilities (including the sale of our Harvey Option in 2022 and certain assets held for sale in 2021), an improved overall cash flow position on our projects in backlog and the completion of the Shipyard Transaction.
-The primary uses of our liquidity for 2022 and the foreseeable future are to fund:
+We have made significant progress in our efforts to preserve and improve our liquidity, including cost reductions, the sale of under-utilized assets and facilities, improved project cash flow management and the completion of the Shipyard Transaction.
+The primary uses of our liquidity for 2024 and the foreseeable future are to fund:

-- Overhead costs associated with the under-utilization of our facilities and resources within our Fabrication Division until we secure and begin to execute sufficient backlog to fully recover our overhead costs: - · Capital expenditures, including expenditures to maintain, upgrade and replace aged equipment; - Accrued contract losses for the Active Retained Shipyard Contracts; - Working capital requirements for our projects, including the unwind of advance payments on projects; - Remaining liabilities of the Shipyard Division operations that were excluded from the Shipyard Transaction; - Legal and other costs associated with our MPSV Litigation, including losses, if any, resulting from the ultimate resolution of the litigation.
-An unfavorable outcome could have a material adverse effect on our financial condition, results of operations and liquidity.
-In the event of an unfavorable outcome, we believe, after consultation with external legal counsel, that our ultimate exposure is unlikely to exceed our indemnification obligations under the Performance Bonds; however, we can provide no assurance that any such exposure will be limited to our indemnification obligations.
-See "Legal Proceedings" in Part I, Item 3 and Note 9 for further discussion of our MPSV Litigation; - Corporate administrative expenses (including the temporary under-utilization of personnel as we evaluate our resource requirements to support our future operations); - Initiatives to diversify and enhance our business; and - Costs associated with the impacts of Hurricane Ida, including insurance deductibles and uninsured losses, if any, as well as repair costs for buildings and equipment for which insurance payments have previously been received from our insurance carriers.
+- Overhead costs associated with the under-utilization of our facilities and resources for our Fabrication Division until we secure and begin to execute sufficient backlog to fully recover our overhead costs; - · Capital expenditures, including expenditures to maintain, upgrade and replace aged equipment; - · Working capital requirements for our projects, including the unwind of advance payments on projects; - Remaining liabilities of the Shipyard Division operations (including accrued contract losses for the Ferry Projects) that were excluded from the Shipyard Transaction; - Interest and principal payments on our Note Agreement entered into in connection with the resolution of our MPSV Litigation and the Settlement Agreement.
+See Note 4 for further discussion of the Note Agreement and Note 7 for further discussion of the resolution of our MPSV Litigation and the Settlement Agreement; - Corporate administrative expenses (including the temporary under-utilization of personnel as we evaluate our resource requirements to support our future operations): - · Organic and inorganic opportunities for growth, including mergers and acquisitions; and - Our Share Repurchase Program.
+See Note 8 for further discussion of our Share Repurchase Program.

-We anticipate capital expenditures of \$3.0 million to \$5.0 million for 2023, excluding any future expenditures for deductibles and uninsured losses, if any, associated with damage caused by Hurricane Ida, that may be determined to be capital items.
-Further investments in facilities may be required to win and execute potential new project awards, which are not included in these estimates.
+We anticipate capital expenditures of \$4.5 million to \$5.5 million for 2024, of which approximately \$3.5 million relates to upgrades to our Houma Facilities and investments in more technologically advanced equipment.
+In January 2024, we received insurance proceeds of \$2.0 million associated with damage to our Houma Facilities previously caused by Hurricane Ida, which will partially supplement our capital expenditures for 2024.
+Further investments in our facilities may be required to win and execute potential new project awards, which are not included in these estimates.
+See Note 2 for further discussion of the impacts of Hurricane Ida.

-We believe that our cash, cash equivalents and short-term investments at December 31, 2022, will be sufficient to enable us to fund our operating expenses, meet our working capital and capital expenditure requirements, and satisfy any debt service obligations or other funding requirements, for at least twelve months from the date of this Report.
-Our evaluation of the sufficiency of our cash and liquidity is primarily based on our financial forecast for 2023 and 2024, which is impacted by our existing backlog and estimates of future new project awards and may be further impacted by the ongoing effects of oil and gas price volatility and macroeconomic conditions, as well as the outcome of our MPSV Litigation and any related indemnification obligations to the Surety.
+We believe that our cash, cash equivalents and short-term investments at December 31, 2023, will be sufficient to enable us to fund our operating expenses, meet our working capital and capital expenditure requirements, and satisfy any debt service obligations or other funding requirements, for 2024 and the foreseeable future.
+Our evaluation of the sufficiency of our cash and liquidity is primarily based on our financial forecast for 2024 and 2025, which is impacted by our existing backlog and estimates of future new project awards and may be further impacted by the ongoing effects of oil and gas price volatility and macroeconomic conditions, and future losses, if any, due to coverage limitations and our use of deductibles and self-insured retentions for our exposures related to property and equipment damage, builder's risk, third-party liability and workers' compensation and USL&H claims.
 We can provide no assurances that our financial forecast will be achieved or that we will have sufficient cash and short-term investments to meet planned operating expenses and unforeseen cash requirements.
 Accordingly, we may be required to obtain new or additional credit facilities, sell additional assets or conduct equity or debt offerings at a time when it is not beneficial to do so.